Resources » PDF Basics » How to Extract, Split, Separate a Page from a PDF

 • Extract Pages from a PDF

-• To extract pages from a PDF using Microsoft Print to PDF, first open the PDF you want to extract on a browser.
+• To extract pages from a PDF using Microsoft Print to PDF, first open the PDF you want to extract in a browser.
 You can drag the PDF to your browser to do this, or select Open With > “your browser of choice.”

 • Then, select the pages you want to extract.
 You can write “3” if you want to extract page 3, “3-5” if you want to extract pages 3 through 5, or “3,5” if you just want to extract pages 3 and 5.